AZProductions/Kookaburra/README.md

 ## [⏱ Get started](https://azproductions.github.io/Kookaburra/tutorials/creating%20your%20first%20program/)
-We strongly recommend you to read the [**first tutorial**](https://azproductions.github.io/Kookaburra/tutorials/creating%20your%20first%20program/) before starting.
+We strongly recommend that you read the [**first tutorial**](https://azproductions.github.io/Kookaburra/tutorials/creating%20your%20first%20program/) before starting.
 In the CLI you can type the command ```help``` to list all the possible commands with explanation.
-You can also [***watch the full tutorial***](https://www.youtube.com/watch?v=ou1rCcN5wEQ), but since its outdated and not supported in the newer versions of Kookaburra we discourage it.
+You can also [***watch the full tutorial***](https://www.youtube.com/watch?v=ou1rCcN5wEQ), but since it is outdated and not supported in the newer versions of Kookaburra we discourage it.

 ## [👩‍💻 Syntax](https://azproductions.github.io/Kookaburra/syntax/)
 [Available on the website.](https://azproductions.github.io/Kookaburra/syntax/)